MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 :::image type="content" source="media/ui-elements/create-text-based-selector-dialog.png" alt-text="Screenshot of the Create a text-based selector dialog.":::

 Text-based selectors use the **Name** attribute of the captured element for desktop automation and the **Text** attribute for browser automation.
 They're available only for UI elements that contain a text value themselves.
 They aren't available for elements that don't hold a text value but happen to have child element(s) in their structure.

+## Known issues and limitations

+- If you select **Add UI element**, hover the mouse over a whole window, and choose to capture a UI element based on text, a default selector will get generated.
+This selector includes the **Process** attribute apart from **Name**.

+- The combination of a text variable and an operator other than **Equal to** generates a selector displayed in the custom text editor instead of the visual builder.
+This functionality avoids an existing limitation that makes the above combination non-functional in the visual builder.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]